 - Muscle atrophy

 Early diagnosis of Complex Regional Pain Syndrome is critical

 Accidents happen.
 But, if you find yourself on the receiving end of a serious laceration, blunt force trauma, or a soft tissue injury it is important that you don’t confuse your discomfort with another medical condition.
 Early diagnosis of CRPS is critical to your well being and future overall health.

 The cost of CRPS is astronomical.
 An experienced personal injury attorney can help alleviate some of the pain.

 Experts believe CRPS complicates 1 of every 1,200 traumatic injuries, and some of those traumatic injuries may not have been your fault.
 So, just as you may be eligible for compensation for your initial injury, if someone else's negligence is at fault, you deserve compensation for your CRPS condition as well.

-At the personal injury Law Offices of Steven Elia in the greater San Diego area, we specialize in personal injury litigation of all matters – especially emerging cases involving CRPS throughout the state of California.
+At the personal injury Elia Law Firm, APC in the greater San Diego area, we specialize in personal injury litigation of all matters - especially emerging cases involving CRPS throughout the state of California.
 Call our offices immediately so we can protect your rights, refer you to the very best medical specialists, and try to recover all of your CRPS-related expenses.
 We can also you save you the hassle of dealing with complicated insurance claims.
 We handle the work so you don’t have to!

 We represent CRPS clients in San Diego, Los Angeles, Santa Barbara, San Jose, San Francisco, and throughout the entire state of California.